nishunt/Learn-Nodejs/readme.md

 There are two ways of using Node:

-1. REPL: less often used, only for playing around with the code and quick testing
+1. `REPL`: less often used, only for playing around with the code and quick testing
    - type `node` inside the terminal and use.
-2. CLI: more often used
+2. `CLI`: more often used

 ## Global Variables